deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

             </p>

     * ENABLING CLIENT-SIDE VALIDATION
-        At present, data validation is applied only when the administration user submits edits to the server, but most users
+        In the SportsStore app, data validation is applied only on the server side, but the user expect immediate feedback.
+To perform faster and more secure client-side data validation, you can use data annotation applied to domain model class

 CHAPTER 11 - SPORTSSTORE - ADMINISTRATION
     ADDING CATALOG MANAGEMENT